jbixon13/hiking-buddy/README.md

 A tabletop AR terrain map focusing (currently) on places I've hiked.

 ## How is it built?
-Built in Unity using the Mapbox SDK and ARCore.
+I built it in Unity using the Mapbox SDK and ARCore.

-## why?
+## Why?
 Have you really never seen a sci-fi movie with a holographic map and said "that would be cool as hell"?
 Maybe a better answer is that static or even web maps don't always give a sense of scale and "tactility".
 This is one possible answer to that.